Hey there, Internet.

 Notice that this declaration has nothing whatsoever to do with the world, per se, but everything to do with language and definitions.
 When I declare that no pieces of paper can accurately depict a square-circle, I'm not bragging about my personal exploration through an entire universe's worth of envelopes.
 Rather, what I'm really saying is that the rules of language and logic prevent me from describing any actual thing in those terms.
 You show me a picture of literally anything, and there is no logically consistent way for me to affirm that such a thing is both a square and a circle.

 Notice also that we can even extend this kind of reasoning to empirically falsifiable claims.
 For example, suppose I were to tell you that there exists a magical postal service that instantly teleports all United States mail to its destination.
-All you have to do is twinkle your nose, rub your belly, and wish upon a star, and your letter will actually teleport to its destination, right before your very eyes.
+All you have to do is twinkle your nose, rub your belly, and wish upon a star, and your letter will actually teleport automatically to its destination.
 Don't believe me?
 Try it yourself!

 Oh, what's that?
 You mean it didn't work as I said?
 Well golly!
 I guess that means no such service exists, don't you think?
 My existence claim has therefore been reasonably falsified, wouldn't you say?